Pharma 4.0, quality management, sorting pills into tray

 Data governance refers to the set of processes and practices implemented to ensure proper management of data related to drug safety.
 It involves establishing a data collection and handling framework that adheres to regulatory requirements and ensures a standardized approach to data management across the organization.

 – Data and integration governance is the foundation for everything else.
 Soon, many life science companies will move towards the cloud and have a need for strong artificial intelligence, predictive learning, and many other tools.
-But this is only possible if your data is accurate, says Ingelise Bærentzen Melchiorsen, Head of Drug Safety at NNIT.
+But this is only possible if your data is accurate, says Niels Buch Leander, Head of Research & Development Solutions at NNIT.

 3 advantages of data governance